PauMacasaet/glocal-api/notes.md

     pg_dump -U postgres -h localhost -p 5432 --data-only irisdb > backup psql -U postgres -h localhost -p 5432 irisdb < backup.dump

+#Clients Page Revised
+    - for Account and Sales Managers
+        - use /client/AM?accountManager=name for viewing clients where you (as user) are the account manager
+    - Product Specialist should be able to add client
+    - for Managing Director, Sales Director, Business Development Manager, Technical Manager, Project Manager, Team Lead
+        - use /clients sees all clients (no change)
+    - for Systems Engineer
+        - no access to view clients page

+#Case Page Revised
+    - for Account and Sales Managers
+        - use /glocalId/AM?accountManager=name to only see cases where you are Account/Sales Manager

+#Reports Page Revised
+    - for Managing Director, Sales Director, Business Development Manager, Technical Manager, Project Manager, Team Lead access only
+    - others dont have access to reports

+#Case Status Revised
+    - anyone from Sales team should not be able to edit status

+#Add/Edit Account and Login
+    - add input validation
+        ex.
+Password is too short (minimum 6 characters)